daniel-salmon/flask-docker-nginx/README.md

 $ docker-compose up --build
 ```

-On subsequent runs, the `--build` flag can be omitted.
+On subsequent runs, the `--build` flag can be omitted; providing it builds the
+image dictated by `Dockerfile`.

 ## Details <a name="details"></a>